ergo-services/ergo/docs/extra-library/actors/health.md

 The health actor follows a registration and heartbeat pattern:

-1. **Actors register signals** -- Each actor that contributes to health sends a `RegisterRequest` to the health actor (synchronous Call), specifying a signal name, which probes it affects, and an optional heartbeat timeout.
+1. **Actors register signals:** Each actor that contributes to health sends a `RegisterRequest` to the health actor (synchronous Call), specifying a signal name, which probes it affects, and an optional heartbeat timeout.
 The Call returns after the signal is registered, preventing race conditions with subsequent heartbeats.

-2. **The health actor monitors registrants** -- When a signal is registered, the health actor monitors the registering process.
+2. **The health actor monitors registrants:** When a signal is registered, the health actor monitors the registering process.
 If that process terminates, all its signals are automatically marked as down.

-3. **Actors send heartbeats** -- For signals with a timeout, the registering actor periodically sends `MessageHeartbeat`.
+3. **Actors send heartbeats:** For signals with a timeout, the registering actor periodically sends `MessageHeartbeat`.
 If the heartbeat interval exceeds the timeout, the health actor marks the signal as down.

-4. **HTTP handlers read atomic state** -- The HTTP handlers read pre-built JSON responses from atomic values.
+4. **HTTP handlers read atomic state:** The HTTP handlers read pre-built JSON responses from atomic values.
 The actor goroutine rebuilds these atomic values after every state change.
 No mutexes or channels are involved in serving HTTP requests.

 ```mermaid
 sequenceDiagram